DDM-Lab/BruteForce_SQLi_Challenge/problem.md

-# Brute Force
+# Web CSS

 - Namespace: picoctf/research
-- ID: brute-force-login
+- ID: brute-force
 - Type: custom
-- Category: Web
+- Category: Web Exploitation
 - Points: 1
-- Templatable: no
+- Templatable: yes
-- Max Users: 1
+- MaxUsers: 1

 ## Description

 You are given two lists of username:password pairs.
 Your goal: Find the correct credentials to log in!

 The server will slow you down if you try too many times or switch lists.

+## Details

+Browse {{link_as('/', 'here')}}, and find the flag!

+## Hints

+- Look at the Walkthrough

+## Solution Overview

+Use the provided brute force script.

 ## Challenge Options